 Preparing for an appointment

 You're likely to start by seeing your child's primary care provider or pediatrician.
 Here's some information to help you get ready for the appointment.

 What you can do

-Questions to ask your doctor
+- Questions to ask your provider.

-Some basic questions to ask your doctor include:
+Questions to ask your provider may include:

 - What is likely causing my child's symptoms?
 Are there other possible causes?

 - Can my child spread this infection to others?